jluczak18/AnalyticsPortfolio/README.md

 and then aggregating weather data on these nodes to be able to combine with our historical information from the California ISO.

 Using this information we will be building a forecasting model to predict prices tomorrow or even a week from now.
 More to come!

+The file named "Model_Input_Data" houses all the information gathered from a seperate code to pull wind and solar generation, fuel prices, demand, and the LMP prices for electricity in the Pacific Gas & Electric zone in California.

+The other file labeled "PGE_2019_Q4_ElectricUsageByZip" was used to pull zipcodes that the company operated in.
+Our model will be used to predict electricity prices within the PG&E zone.